-“The course validated there isn’t a pre-requisite amount of technical skill to start your cyber journey.
+“The course validated there isn’t a pre-requisite amount of technical skills needed to start your cyber journey.
 One thing increasingly clear is that there is not a ‘type’, ‘one best way’ or ‘one size fits all’ for what’s required.
 Curiosity goes a long way.
 Be ready to work really hard and know there’s a great reward in doing so.”

 Is there anything else you would like to add or any final thoughts?

 “You have to take a chance on yourself as much as you’re asking someone to take a chance on you.
 Cyber security stands on the pillars of people, processes and technology.
 Across those, there is an inspiring range of humans that can contribute to the efficacy of great cyber security.

 Ask yourself, ‘What is the legacy I want to leave?’
 Fall in love with possibilities.